 Disclosure of Material Connection: Some of the links on this web site above are “affiliate links.”
 This means if you click on the link and purchase the item, I will receive an affiliate commission.
 Regardless, I only recommend products or services I use personally and believe will add value to my readers.
 Also, some of the books I review were received as review copies and I’ve given my best effort to accurately disclose that information as part of the review.
 I am disclosing this information in accordance with the Federal Trade Commission’s 16 CFR, Part 255: “Guides Concerning the Use of Endorsements and Testimonials in Advertising.”

 Comment Policy: Comments to articles are welcome but are moderated, meaning that they do not appear until approved.
 Comments that contain inappropriate or offensive language, requests for product support, or just plain spam may be deleted and not approved for publication.
 This blog is not intended to be a source for product support, as I cannot always respond to the questions raised by your comments.
-Please post technical questions to the appropriate vendor, such as the SAP Support Portal.
+Please post technical questions to the appropriate vendor, such as the SAP Support Portal or ThoughtSpot Support Center.